tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 on select topological elements; the enforcement of an NRP Policy results in the creation of an NRP.

+NRP Domain:
+: a network region under common administrative control within which NRP Identifiers (NRP-IDs) are uniquely allocated and managed, and within which NRP Policies are instantiated on network elements to govern the partitioning of network resources.
+An NRP domain has boundary nodes that are responsible for NRP Selector handling (e.g., addition, removal, stacking, or remapping) at the edges of the domain.
+A network slice may span one or more NRP domains, each of which independently manages its own NRP-ID space and resource allocations.

 NRP Identifier (NRP-ID):
 : an identifier that is globally unique within an NRP domain and that can be used in the control or management plane to identify the resources associated with the NRP.